ohscar/rmalloc/doc/paper/steve.rst

     result.soffice-ops-animation.avi

-The shell script is a thin wrapper on top of the alloc driver
+The toolcalls the *memplot* mode described above and calls *ffmpeg* to generate an animation of the heap image sequence produced by the alloc drver for the given ops file.

 ../../src/steve/run_allocator_stats.sh